AlexBezuska/QuestLog/README.md

 ## How to add additional pages

-Pages example `site.json` has a pages area, you can add addtional pages like this:
+Pages example `site.json` has a pages area, you can add additional pages like this:
 _Note: One page must have the fileName `index.html`, this is the first page when people visit your site._

 ```json